-While the window is often the main focus of attention and communication spending for a real estate agency, you should not neglect the interior of your space: once inside, customers need to find themselves in a warm place that will give them confidence.
+While the shop window is often the main focus of attention and communication expenditure for a real estate agency, the interior of your space should not be neglected: once inside, a customer needs to be in a warm place that will make them feel confident.

-Your real estate agency must look exactly like you: you have put your guts into it, and it is important that your identity - and that of your collaborators - be noticeable there.
+Your real estate agency should be like you: you have put your heart and soul into it, and it is important that your identity - and that of your staff - is palpable.

-You can play on multiple elements to express what makes your agency different: the choice of colors, design, layout, materials or style will be many playgrounds for you to explore.
+You can play on multiple elements to express what makes you a different agency: choice of colours, design, layout, materials or style will be as many playgrounds to explore.

-It is only logical that the designs of a Stéphane Plaza Immobilier agency and a CENTURY 21 agency are different and each tells the story and positioning of the brands.
-Do the same with your agency: your place must tell the story of who you are!
+It's logical, the designs of a Stéphane Plaza Immobilier agency and a CENTURY 21 agency are different and each tells the story and the positioning of the brands.
+Do the same with your agency: your location should tell the story of who you are!

-As soon as they enter the agency, your future clients must feel comfortable: it is, therefore, important to offer them a reception area that is up to the task, with coffee and cold drinks at their disposal.
-Take the opportunity to include reassurance elements, which will comfort your client in the choice of your agency (jumbled together: information on your team, exclusive mandates, real estate statistics...)
+As soon as they enter the agency, your future clients should feel at ease: it is therefore important to offer them a reception area that is up to scratch, with coffee and cold drinks available.
+Take advantage of this opportunity to include reassurance elements that will reassure your client in his choice of your agency (in no particular order: information on your team, exclusive mandates, real estate statistics, etc.)

-"One must also make sure that the agency is clean and tidy: anarchy has no place there!"
+"We also make sure that the agency is clean and tidy: there is no place for anarchy!

-It is advisable to accompany your client's journey within the agency.
-For this, you have at your disposal many communication elements, to be arranged intelligently: posters on the walls, LED displays, illuminated supports scattered here and there...
+It is important to accompany your client's journey through the agency.
+To do this, you have a number of communication elements at your disposal, to be arranged intelligently: posters on the walls, LED displays, illuminated supports scattered here and there...

-Article 4/4 from the series "Communication for real estate agencies".
-Find the other articles of this series:
+Article 3/4 from the series "Communication for estate agencies".
+Find the other articles in this series: